Imperial College London

 Summary

-Charlotte is a Research Associate in the Department of Primary Care and Public Health at the School of Public Health, which she joined in 2021.
-She currently works on e-cigarette uptake by youth in the UK.
-Harnessing secondary longitudinal data, she examines the pathways into and out of e-cigarette use and aims to identify subgroups of adolescents for whom e-cigarette use may act as a gateway to subsequent tobacco smoking.
+Previously, she worked as a Research Associate in the School's Department of Primary Care and Public Health on e-cigarette uptake by youth in the UK.
+Harnessing secondary longitudinal data, she examined the pathways into and out of e-cigarette use and identified distinct patterns of tobacco use in UK adolescents, with an emphasis on the role that parents, peers, and social media play.

 She collaborated with Imperial's Patient Experience Research Centre on public responses to COVID early in the pandemic, showing that the ability to comply and adopt certain infection control measures, such as self-isolation, was lower among those who are most socioeconomically disadvantaged in society.